E-commerce

 Qstomy: AI sales and support agent

-When a visitor hesitates about size, compatibility, stock, or delivery, a fast and accurate answer can save the sale.
+When a visitor hesitates about size, compatibility, stock, or delivery, a quick and accurate answer can save the sale.
 Qstomy is an AI sales and support agent connected to the store’s catalog and policies: product guidance, recurring answers, escalation to a human with context.

 On Shopify, you can deploy an assistant aligned with your content.
-For AI e-commerce chatbot positioning, see the dedicated article on the blog.
+For e-commerce AI chatbot positioning, see the dedicated article on the blog.
 For sales, support, and demo pages, see qstomy.com.

-Resolution without unnecessary escalation, without stating false information.
+Resolution without unnecessary escalation, without stating falsehoods.

 Assisted sales or sales influenced by the conversational channel.